Social contagion and asset prices: Reddit's self-organised bull runs: Introduction

+In both approaches, exogenous variation in average peer sentiment is a statistically significant predictor for the change in author sentiment.
+This finding suggests that retail investors experience investment complementarities and adapt their strategies based on those of their peers.
+The IV results reveal that when the odds of peers expressing bullish over bearish sentiments double, the odds of a given user expressing bullish over bearish sentiment increase by an average of 14\%.

+Our empirical exercise sheds light on several other phenomena.
+First, we confirm that retail investors on WSB tend to be trend-followers.
+Specifically, a log-return of 0.1 on a given day increases the probability of a user posting a bullish over bearish post by twenty percent.
+However, among hype investors, peer effects appear to play \textit{a greater rol}e in sentiment formation than extrapolation.
+Second, we explore how retail investor sentiments respond to market surprises (defined as log-returns that are two standard deviations above or below a stock's monthly average), as well as reinforcement between peer sentiments and market performance.
+Interestingly, the effect is negative and significant for negative market surprises, however, positive market surprises appear to have no impact.
+This finding suggests that downside panic can spread quickly among investors.

+In the final section, we synthesize our model and empirical observations of WSB users to measure their impact on returns and trading patterns.
+First, we consider whether changes in retail investor trading patterns can be explained by variation in WSB discussions.
+We extract intra-day trade data in the most popular stocks on WSB from the TAQ dataset and identify retail trades as those that are traded at the sub-penny increment \citep{boehmer2021tracking}.
+Our approach demonstrates that changes in interest in certain assets over others on WSB can explain changes in the fraction of retail trade volume observed in the market.
+Contrary to intuition, the effect appears more pronounced for stocks with large market caps, which are not conventionally considered `meme' stocks.

-Our final section ties together our model, and empirical observations of market and WSB data.
-Our main result centers on predicting variation in `consensus' and `contagion' among WSB users unrelated to current price changes.
-This strategy works well because of the strong temporal persistence of sentiments and dedication to specific assets, due to peer effects and information transmission.
-Our estimates are economically and statistically significant in predicting changes in weekly average log returns, as well as changes in volatility and trading volumes.
-These results provide evidence for a causal relationship between social dynamics, proxied by WSB conversations, and financial markets.
+In order to study price impacts, we forecast variation in sentiments among WSB users unrelated to current price changes, leveraging the strong temporal persistence of sentiment due to the peer effect channel.
+Our estimates are both statistically and economically significant in predicting changes in weekly average log-returns, providing evidence for a relationship between social dynamics, as proxied by WSB conversations, and financial markets.